alitcs/JTC-Property-Services-Website-Reworked/replit.md

 ## Overview

 JTC Property Services is a static website for a property maintenance company serving the greater Toronto area.
-The site provides information about their services, showcases their work through a gallery, displays service locations, and includes contact information and quote request functionality.
-Built with vanilla HTML, CSS, and JavaScript, it features a responsive design with mobile navigation and form handling.
+The site provides information about their services, showcases their work through a gallery, displays service locations with real map images, and includes contact information and quote request functionality.
+Built with vanilla HTML and CSS only, it features a responsive design with CSS-only mobile navigation and form handling.

 ## User Preferences

 Preferred communication style: Simple, everyday language.
+Technology preference: HTML and CSS only, no JavaScript dependencies.

 ## System Architecture